whopperprinting/LayerLapse/README.md

 - The compact, fully assembled LayerLapse mainboard
 - A dedicated magnetic Hall effect sensor board
-- A 1 foot long, 3.5mm male-to-male cable (connects the mainboard to the sensor board)
+- 1 foot long, 3.5mm male-to-male cable (connects the mainboard to the sensor board)
 - A small 5×5×2mm neodymium magnet for mounting to your print head

 ### Not Included (can be added soon):